-The 19,300 square miles of the Nebraska Sandhills is one of the largest stabilized dune region in the world.
+The 19,300 square miles of the Nebraska Sandhills is one of the largest stabilized dune regions in the world.
 This area is inhabited by a unique combination of plant species.
-The Sandhills are a meeting ground for plants found in 5 major types of ecosystems including the Western conifer forest, Eastern deciduous forest, Northern aboreal forest, the short grass prairie, and the tall grass prairie.
+The Sandhills are a meeting ground for plants found in 5 major types of ecosystems including the Western conifer forest, Eastern deciduous forest, Northern boreal forest, the short grass prairie, and the tall grass prairie.
 There are 720 species (670 native and 50 introduced) of vascular plants that make up what is known as the Sandhills Prairie.

-Areas where water is readily available can be characterized into two types of plant communities–meadow communities and marsh communities.
+Areas, where water is readily available, can be characterized into two types of plant communities–meadow communities and marsh communities.
 Meadow communities are found in expansive flat areas between dunes and plant species present vary depending on available water.
 Well watered but not soggy areas where fine sandy soils are intermixed with silt, clay, and organic matter are classified as hay meadows.
 The plant species in these areas typically form dense sods and the community is so named because of its usefulness in producing hay.
-Plants include wheatgrass, needleandthread, porcupine grass, Canada wildrye, prairie cord grass, and switch grass, as well as a substanial forb plant community.
+Plants include wheatgrass, needleandthread, porcupine grass, Canada wildrye, prairie cord grass, and switch grass, as well as a substantial forb plant community.
 Shrubby species such as willow and false indigo can be found along the wetter edges.
 Plant species present are fairly dependent on the type of hay operation employed by the ranch.
-Ranches which choose to continuously harvest hay each year will have a different plant composition than those ranches which may graze the area in certain years instead of harvesting hay mechanically.
+Ranches that choose to continuously harvest hay each year will have a different plant composition than those ranches which may graze the area in certain years instead of harvesting hay mechanically.

-The dune, hay meadow, and marsh plant communities make up the largest areas across the the Sandhills.
-However there are two other plant communities that are important to the ecology of the Sandhills–the blowout community, and what is known as go back land.
+The dune, hay meadow, and marsh plant communities make up the largest areas across the Sandhills.
+However, there are two other plant communities that are important to the ecology of the Sandhills–the blowout community, and what is known as go back land.
 Blowouts are distinct areas across the landscape where the sand actively moves.
 While most of the area is void of plants, blowout grass, sand muhly, lemon scurf pea, and blowout penstemon are well adapted to these sites.
 Blowout or Haydens penstemon is endemic to the Sandhills and is classified as endangered.
-This plant is often one of the first species to establish in newly formed blowouts, but is a poor competitor with other plant species.
-This results in its rarity as is pushed out of the plant community as the blowout begins to heal.
+This plant is often one of the first species to establish in newly formed blowouts but is a poor competitor with other plant species.
+This results in its rarity as it is pushed out of the plant community as the blowout begins to heal.
 Blowouts have decreased dramatically due to more controlled grazing and a decrease in the occurrence of fire, thus the habitat conducive to the establishment of blowout penstemon has also decreased.

 Trees are rare across the Sandhills but do occur, particularly around homesteads, near lakes, and along river bottoms.
 Cottonwood, green ash, boxelder, hackberry, cedar, plum, chokecherry, ponderosa pine, bur oak, paper birch, and American elm can all be found in areas where conditions are favorable to tree growth.
 Very few species of trees spread out into the drier uplands of the Sandhills, with exception to plum, hackberry, and chokecherry.
 These trees can form thickets with other shrub species to provide food and cover for many species of wildlife.
-Eastern red cedar will also will spread into the uplands and have become an issue for decreasing the value of grass dominated rangelands.
+Eastern red cedar will also spread into the uplands and have become an issue for decreasing the value of grass-dominated rangelands.
 The mass plantings of this tree for windbreak use across the Sandhills, as well as the decrease in the occurrence of fire has lead to the aggressive spread of Eastern red cedar.
 The Sandhills Taskforce spends thousands of dollars each year in helping landowners deal with this issue.